hello-nyxo/gatsby-auth-amplify-with-typescript/README.md

 # Sources

-The original source for this repository was [https://github.com/dabit3/gatsby-auth-starter-aws-amplify](https://github.com/dabit3/gatsby-auth-starter-aws-amplify).
-I have taken the original repository and modified it for TypeScript users.
+The template is fork of the original gatsby-auth-starter by Nader Dabit [https://github.com/dabit3/gatsby-auth-starter-aws-amplify](https://github.com/dabit3/gatsby-auth-starter-aws-amplify) with updated packages and typescript support.